 Will the killer shrimp be removed from Grafham Water?
 It is too early to state what action can be taken until the full extent of the spread has been determined.
 There are no known control methods currently available.

 Why is the lake still open to the public?
 Because there is no risk to public health, and recreational users of the lake, assuming they take the appropriate biosecurity measures, should not cause further spread of the shrimp.
 There is absolutely no risk from land-based access to the reservoir.
 Anglian Water consider that it is safe to continue using Grafham Water for leisure activities if the appropriate biosecurity measures are followed.

 What should sailors, kayakers and anglers do?
 All equipment must be inspected and thoroughly cleaned after use.
 Boat users must be particularly careful to ensure that trailers are completely cleaned after use.
 Boats and kayaks must be thoroughly cleaned and inspected.
 Anglers should ensure that nets and other equipment are disinfected.

 What should the public do?
 This shrimp is one of many invasive non-native animals and plants that we spread by our activities.
 Please ensure that you clean boats and watersports equipment after use.
 Don’t move plants and animals around the countryside.

 What should a member of the public do if they come across what they believe to be a non-native shrimp?
 Members of the public should carefully check the identification of the shrimp with details provided on www.nonnativespecies.org.uk.
 Identification and recording advice can be found on the recording page of the GB non-native species secretariat website.

 Demon shrimp Dikerogammarus haemobaphes

 A relative of the Killer shrimp, the Demon shrimp Dikerogammarus haemobaphes was first discovered in the UK, in the Midlands, reported on 4 October 2012.
 Surveillance and risk assessments are ongoing.
-See FBA guide for ID.
+See GBNNSS website or FBA publications for identification guidance.